monosourcil3000/zipbomb-virus/README.md

 WARNING!
 I made this for my own fun, I do not intend for this project to be used for nefarious purposes.
 If you decide to run this on your computer, I will not be responsible for the damage.

+# tutorial
+download the zip and the .bat separately and put them both in a folder. run the .bat